Robert Coey: Life

 Coey was born to parents James and Sarah at Letitia Street, Belfast in 1851 who had married in September 1850.
 He was to be followed by three male and three female siblings, some of whom were to adopt the Scottish variant of the surname, namely Cowie.

 Coeys father was an engineer, and following the same line Coey began his career with an apprenticeship at Victor Coates Lagan Foundry, Belfast.
 This included experience designing and building industrial steam engines.
 In 1871 he studied for a year at Royal College of Science for Ireland to improve his theoretical knowledge before gaining a Whitworth scholarship in 1872 and attending Queen's University Belfast.
 (Note: Murray and McNeill claimed Coey entered the Inchicore Railway Works of the GS&WR in 1873.)
 Coey gained a first class Bachelor of Engineering from Queen's in 1875 and started with Dublin Port and Docks board in 1876 rising to Clerk of Works relatively quickly, projects including work on Carlisle Bridge.

 In 1880 Coey joined Inchicore Railway Works as a draughtsman under the final years of Alexander McDonnell.
 By spare time study Coey achieved a master's degree in engineering from Queen's in 1882.

 He became works manager in 1886 under Henry Ivatt.
 Coey became Locomotive Superintendent in December 1895 until retirement in 1911 due to ill-health when the post passed to Richard Maunsell.

 Despite the ill-health that forced his retirement, Coey lived to 83 and died in Harrogate on 24 August 1934.

 Brothers

 Two of Coey's brothers were to be involved with railways in Ulster.
 His brother James Cowie, born in 1855, rose from junior clerk in the Belfast and Northern Counties Railway (BNCR) in 1869 to its general manager in 1899, retaining the same post with its successor organisation the North Counties Committee until retirement in 1922.
 Henry Cowie, some 20 years younger than Robert Coey, joined the BNCR in 1885 and rose to chief clerk in the general manager's office of the NCC before retiring in 1931.

 Designs

-During his tenure as locomotive superintendent for the GS&WR Coey is accredited with running a team of noted reputation, including Maunsell as works manager, E. E. Joynt at chief draughtsman and H. W. Crosthwait as running superintendent.
 Increasingly powerful freight and passenger locomotive designs were developed for that railway during this period.
+During his tenure as locomotive superintendent for the GS&WR, Coey managed a team of good repute.
+Members of the team included Maunsell as works manager, E. E. Joynt at chief draughtsman, and H. W. Crosthwait as running superintendent.